Hurricane Harvey: Recovery and Rebuilding

 On this Page

 Updated: September 18, 2018

 Licensed Mold Assessment and Remediation Companies

 Assessment Requirements Waived.
-The requirement that a mold remediation project have an assessment is waived for the duration of the governor’s disaster declaration (extended on November 20, 2017).
+The requirement that a mold remediation project have an assessment is waived for the duration of the governor’s disaster declaration (PDF) (extended on September 6, 2018).
 This waiver applies to in-state licensed mold remediators and out-of-state mold remediators for the duration of the declaration.

 Unlicensed and Out-of-State Mold Remediation Companies

 Licensure requirements for unlicensed and out-of-state mold remediation companies are waived for the duration of the governor's disaster declaration.
 The declaration covers the following Texas counties:

 Angelina, Aransas, Atascosa, Austin, Bastrop, Bee, Bexar, Brazoria, Brazos, Burleson, Caldwell, Calhoun, Cameron, Chambers, Colorado, Comal, DeWitt, Fayette, Fort Bend, Galveston, Goliad, Gonzales, Grimes, Guadalupe, Hardin, Harris, Jackson, Jasper, Jefferson, Jim Wells, Karnes, Kerr, Kleberg, Lavaca, Lee, Leon, Liberty, Live Oak, Madison, Matagorda, Milam, Montgomery, Newton, Nueces, Orange, Polk, Refugio, San Jacinto, Sabine, San Augustine, San Patricio, Trinity, Tyler, Victoria, Walker, Waller, Washington, Wharton, Willacy, and Wilson.